 The apprentice may request credit for paid related instruction from the sponsor.
 If the sponsor recommends advanced standing for paid related instruction, the Bureau will contact the provider of related instruction to conduct an assessment of the apprentice's previous school experience.
-This assessment may consist of a comparison between the apprentice's past educational transcript or experience with the approved related instruction curriculum, or a test may be used for evaluation of the apprentice's educational attainment.
+A test, portfolio, or skills demonstration may be used for evaluation of the apprentice's past educational attainment.